Code-Institute-Submissions/MoeskerDev-ms_project2_vienna_AugResub/README.md

 * The buttons are Bootstrap buttons
 * The icons are from FontAwesome
 * The changing colour when clicking a button came from the tutoral The importance of this, but with a twist
-* The code for the map came from the Google Maps tutorial, from here <https://developers.google.com/maps/documentation/javascript/examples/marker-simple> and most in the end from a How to Google doc that I found on Slack, but then I readjusted the code completely
+* The code for the map came from the Google Maps tutorial, from [here](https://developers.google.com/maps/documentation/javascript/examples/marker-simple) and most in the end from a How to Google doc, but then I readjusted the code completely.
 * The form is from Bootstrap and I adjusted it a bit
 * Most of the code is a combination of several tutorials
 ### Acknowledgements
 * Thanks to my mentor for making me learn more.
-* A big thank you to the tutors who support and are always trying to help even if it can take hours.
+* A big thank you to the tutors who support and are always trying to help even if it can take a long time.